concordia-dcart/CART210-glossary/glossary.md

 [^waves]: Sirven, Joseph I. and Steven C. Schachter, 2013. "infect_2-s_0.gif".
 Epilepsy Foundation.
 August 22nd. https://www.epilepsy.com/sites/default/files/inline-images/infect_2_s_0.gif
 [^eeg]: Unknown Author, 2016. "eeg-2.jpg".
 AdaFruit Blog.
 August 31st. https://cdn-blog.adafruit.com/uploads/2016/08/eeg-2.jpg

+## Cloud Computing

+Cloud computing touches on the delivery of computing services through the internet.
+These services include storage, databases, networking, servers, software and analytics.
+Before cloud computing, the only way to access these resources is through physical hardware and computers.
+With cloud computing, users can enjoy a fast and flexible experience with these services without the need of any physical components.
+Although cloud computing offers versatility and adaptability, it uses a pay-as-you-go model that lets the user pay a fixed amount depending on their usage of the product. [^mell2011]

+Key characteristics of cloud computing includes:
+-	Self-service: Users can use these services without the need of any human interaction.
+-	Accessibility: Users can access these services through various devices.
+-	Monitored data: Statistics are consistently monitored
+-	Resource allocation: Everything is much more efficient and cost effective since these resources are only activated for you when it is being used.
+When the user is done with the service, it is pulled away. [^mell2011]

+Types of Cloud Computing Models:
+-	Infrastructure as a Service (IaaS): Like Amazon Web Services (AWS) EC2, these services give users access to virtual versions of hardware like networks etc. Like renting a computer instead of owning a physical hardware. [^armbrust2010]
+-	Software as a Service (SaaS): Services such as Microsoft 365 is part of SaaS.
+This is a software delivery structure that allows user to interact with applications remotely through their web browser.
+Mostly on a subscription plan, these services give user the freedom to use their applications without having to download them directly onto to their computers. [^buyya2013]
+-	Platform as a Service (PaaS): Like Google App Engine, these services grants users the ability to build, run and manage applications without the having to own their own hardware. [^buyya2013]

+Cloud computing plays an important role in new media in the form of on-demand streaming services such as Youtube, Netflix, Disney Plus and many more.
+Applications like Instagram gives people the opportunity to upload, store and share media effortlessly.

+[^buyya2013]: Buyya, Rajkumar, Christian Vecchiola, and S. Thamarai Selvi.
+2013. _Mastering Cloud Computing: Foundations and Applications Programming_.
+Burlington, MA: Morgan Kaufmann. https://books.google.ca/books?hl=en&lr=&id=wqKkqHJhPJQC&oi=fnd&pg=PP1&dq=Mastering+Cloud+Computing:+Foundations+and+Applications+Programming&ots=jmRLGzoW3Y&sig=NikQkmuoseYt66dpUyUzSMrWsBs#v=onepage&q&f=false
+[^mell2011]: Mell, Peter, and Timothy Grance.
+2011. _The NIST Definition of Cloud Computing.
+Gaithersburg, MD: National Institute of Standards and Technology_. https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-145.pdf
+[^armbrust2010]: Armbrust, Michael, Armando Fox, Rean Griffith, Anthony D. Joseph, Randy Katz, Andy Konwinski, and Matei Zaharia.
+2010. "_A View of Cloud Computing."
+Communications of the ACM_ 53 (4): 50-58. https://dl.acm.org/doi/fullHtml/10.1145/1721654.1721672

 ## CMYK
 CMYK colorspace stands for "Cyan, Magenta, Yellow and Black(K)" colorspace.
 This type of colorspace is considered a "substractive" color model, due to colors being displayed via absorbtion (substraction) of the colors of the light.
 Each main color absorbs a different color of light: cyan absorbig red, magenta absorbing green, and yellow absorbing blue.[^westland23cmyk] It is for this reason that mixing two base colors of the CMYK system will result in one of the primary colors of the RGB colorspace.
 By removing two of the three colors of the light, you only have one pure color left.
 For example, by mixing yellow and magenta, we remove both green and blue, leaving us with red.
 CYMK is mostly used in printing.
 In terms of color mixing, the CYMK, due to it's substractive nature, will mix both wavelenghts and keep the lowest points of the clash of the two waves.
 In comparison, RGB, with its additive mixing, will keep the high points of the waves. [^lee08theevolution]